astroupjs/EBML/README.md

 # EBML
 EBML is a repository for the paper (under review).
 It includes the trained models and a dataset of synthetic light curves of eclipsing binaries.
-You can find the dataset at the following link:
+You can find the storage at the following link:

 [Trained Models and Dataset of Synthetic Light Curves](https://u.pcloud.link/publink/show?code=kZMm285Zoy7Q3IAQOakIshhv4jTeH8OAtS4y#folder=25535342132&tpl=publicfolderlist)